 FOG-COA: Freezing of Gait Clinical Tool Assessment Validation

 Freezing of gait (FOG) is a debilitating symptom of Parkinson's disease (PD) that eventually affects up to 80% of persons in advanced stages of PD.
-FOG can also reduce quality of life and independence and increase risk of falling.
+FOG can also reduce quality of life and independence and increase the risk of falling.
 Despite the prevalence of FOG, there is currently no gold standard clinical assessment which thereby hinders advancements in therapeutic treatments.
-This study aims to address the lack of global standardization in assessing freezing of gait and ability to evaluate therapeutic improvement of this symptom.
+This study aims to address the lack of global standardization in assessing freezing of gait and the ability to evaluate therapeutic improvement of this symptom.

 PD-Anx: Anxiety’s influence on balance and gait in Parkinson’s